tablelandnetwork/go-tableland/README.md

 - The `mainnet` network is the most stable one and is also where we want the most number of validators.
 - We can provide concrete file paths related to `mainnet` and avoid being abstract.

 We’ll also explain how to run a validator using Alchemy as a provider for the EVM node API the validator will use.
 The configuration will be analogous if you use self-hosted nodes or other providers.
+Note that if you _do_ want to support testnets, you can, generally, replace this documentation's `mainnet` reference with `testnet` (e.g., an environment variable with `MAINNET` would be `TESTNET`; `docker/deployed/mainnet` would shift to `docker/deployed/testnet`).

 #### Install host-level dependencies